ltw-webdev-javascript/curriculum/week-03.md

 ---
-topic: "Javascript DOM"
+topic: "JavaScript DOM"
-desc: "Explore how to interact with HTML using the document object model and combine CSS with Javascript."
+desc: "Explore how to interact with HTML using the document object model and combine CSS with JavaScript."
 clr: "1, 3"

 video_tutorials: